The Cheapest Ticket Problem in Public Transport: Zone-based Fare Structures

-\begin{proof} Note that a path in $G$ can be understood as a path in the PTN and vice versa.
+In particular, if \eqref{eq-nostopzone} holds, then Algorithm~\ref{Alg no double 2} yields a cheapest ticket. \end{lemma} \begin{proof} Note that a path in $G$ can be understood as a path in the PTN and vice versa.
 Let~$W$ be a path from $x$ to $y$ computed by Algorithm~\ref{Alg no double 2}.
-Since $W$ is a shortest path regarding $\bar{b}$, it does not visit a zone in $\cZ\setminus \{Z\}$ more than once due to connectedness as in the proof of Lemma~\ref{zone-no-double-special-1}.
+Since $W$ is a shortest path regarding $\bar{b}$, it does not traverse a zone in $\cZ\setminus \{Z\}$ more than once due to connectedness as in the proof of Lemma~\ref{zone-no-double-special-1}.
 Therefore, if $W$ has weight $\bar{b}(W)=m$ in~$G$, it holds that

-From that, we can conclude that $W$ visits a minimum number of different zones: Assume there is a path $W'$ which visits fewer zones than $W$, i.e., $\bar{z}(W')<\bar{z}(W)$.
-Regarding the proof of Lemma~\ref{zone-no-double-special-1}, we can assume that $W'$ does not visit a zone in $\cZ\setminus\{Z\}$ more than once, and hence \eqref{eq-nodouble} holds for~$W'$.
+because a shortest path $W$ traverses $Z$ at most $k$ times.
+From that, we can conclude that $W$ traverses a minimum number of different zones: Assume there is a path $W'$ which traverses fewer zones than $W\!$, i.e., $\bar{z}(W')<\bar{z}(W)$.
+Regarding the proof of Lemma~\ref{zone-no-double-special-1}, we can assume that $W'$ does not traverse a zone in $\cZ\setminus\{Z\}$ more than once, and hence \eqref{eq-nodouble} holds for~$W'$.
 Since $W$ is a shortest path regarding $\bar{b}$, we have $\bar{b}(W) \leq \bar{b}(W')$.
-Because $W$ and $W'$ have the same start node and due to \eqref{eq-nodouble} and monotonicity of the ceiling function, this is a contradiction to~$W'$ visiting less zones than $W$.
+Because $W$ and $W'$ have the same start node and due to \eqref{eq-nodouble} and monotonicity of the ceiling function, this is a contradiction to~$W'$ traversing less zones than $W\!$.

 The graph $G$ can be constructed in polynomial time and the runtime of shortest path algorithms, e.g., Dijkstra, is polynomial, hence the overall runtime is polynomial as well.

 If the price function is increasing and \eqref{eq-nostopzone} holds, then the no-stopover and no-elongation property are satisfied by Theorems~\ref{zone no double Thm Eig1 incr} and~\ref{zone no double Thm Eig2}.
 Hence, a cheapest standard ticket is a cheapest ticket by Theorem~\ref{Prelim-thm}. \end{proof}